Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 **Overview**

 The `TimeSinceCreationPipe` is a custom Angular pipe that converts a date into a human-readable relative time format, indicating how long ago the date occurred.

+# Instructions on How to Run Each Part of the Challenge

+1. Viewing Rocket data in a visual hierarchy
+   - This is automatically done upon page initialization.
+If a node has a child, it includes an expansion panel that can be navigated.
+2. Searching for a node path
+   - At the top of the screen, there is a light grey input box with the placeholder `Search for a node...`.
+Click that and begin typing to search for a node path.
+It will match exact paths, so it will show no results until an exact matching path is typed in.
+The suggestions on the right are helpful for finding the possible paths.
+3. The label of a property should be GREEN if the value is greater than 10
+   - This can be viewed within the content section of an expansion panel
+4. View a reusable Confirmation Dialog component
+   - Upon hovering over any node in the hierarchy, a Trash Can icon will appear.
+   - Clicking this Trash Can will open a confirmation dialog.
+5. View a Save Dialog component
+   - Once again, upon hovering over any node in the hierarchy, a Plus icon will appear.
+   - Clicking this Plus icon will open a new dialog with two inputs, one for a `Key` and one for an optional `Value`
+6. View the Time Since Creation for a node
+   - To the right of each node's `Key` in the visual hierarchy, text similar to `created 1 minute ago` can be seen.
+   - To see this number change.
+Each time the list is refreshed, the time will recalculate.
+Some ways to refresh the list are as follows:
+     - Change the value inside the path search input
+     - Select one of the Suggested paths on the top right
+     - Select the Key of any node in the hierarchy list
+7. Run the unit test to assert that the color of the Component B label behaves as required
+   - There are two methods to achieve this:
+     - In the terminal, run `ng test` and the tests will run, including the one checking color of the Key
+     - In the file structure, navigate to `src/app/rocket-data/rocket-data-node/rocket-data.node.component.spec.ts`
+       - Once inside this file, right click the `RocketDataNodeComponent` description function and select `Run 'RocketDataNodeComponent'`
+       - Navigate down to line 36 on the `Check Data Value` description function and either right click and select `Run 'Check Data Value'` or select the green arrow to the left and run it that way